 Recommendations for visiting the National Park before the reopening of the suspension bridge

 Note!
-The hanging bridge of Lapinsalmi is out of use.
-The parking area of Lapinsalmi and the road leading to it (Riippusillantie) are closed for winter period 3.12.2018 -29.4.2019.
+The suspension bridge of Lapinsalmi strait is out of use.
+The parking area of Lapinsalmi and the road leading to it (Riippusillantie) are closed for the winter period 3.12.2018 -29.4.2019.
 The Fox ferry is not in use during this time.
 You can enter the National Park at Tervajärvi and Saarijärvi entrances.
 See alternative hiking routes